-A Tablestore client is a client for Tablestore and provides various methods that you can use to perform operations on tables and data in Tablestore.
+A Tablestore client provides various methods to perform operations on tables and data in Tablestore.
 This topic describes how to use Tablestore SDK for PHP to initialize a Tablestore client.

-In the examples in this topic, the AccessKey pair of an Alibaba Cloud account is used.
-You can also use the AccessKey pair of a Resource Access Management (RAM) user or temporary access credentials obtained from Security Token Service (STS) to initialize a Tablestore client.
-For more information, see Use the AccessKey pair of a RAM user to access Tablestore and Use temporary access credentials obtained from STS to access Tablestore.
+This topic uses the AccessKey pair of an Alibaba Cloud account as an example.
+To initialize the client using other credentials, see Use the AccessKey pair of a RAM user to access Tablestore and Use temporary access credentials from STS to access Tablestore.

 Preparations

-Before you initialize a Tablestore client, you must obtain information about the Tablestore instance that you want to access, install Tablestore SDK for Java, and configure access credentials.
+Before initializing a Tablestore client, obtain instance information, install the Tablestore SDK, and configure access credentials.

 Obtain information about the instance that you want to access

-Region ID: the ID of the region in which the instance resides.
-For example, the ID of the China (Hangzhou) region is cn-hangzhou.
-For more information about regions, see Regions.
+Region ID: The region ID of the instance.
+For example, the region ID of China (Hangzhou) is cn-hangzhou.

-Instance name and endpoint: Each Tablestore instance has an endpoint.
-You must specify an endpoint before you can perform operations on the data and tables in Tablestore.
-You can perform the following steps to obtain the endpoint of an instance:
+Instance name and endpoint: Each Tablestore instance has a unique endpoint.
+Your application must specify the endpoint to perform operations on tables and data.
+To obtain the endpoint, do as follows:

 Log on to the Tablestore console.